deriv-com/deriv-app/README.md

     - It will watch for js/jsx/css changes and rebuild on every change you make.
 - To run all tests, run `npm run test`

+## Miscellaneous
+- In Webstorm, right-click on `src`, hover over `Mark directory as`, and click `Resource root` to enable import alias resolution.

 ## Release [Section is WIP]
 ### Staging [Temporary]